mcalilly/covid615/README.md

 # Notes
-* run `heroku run rake fetch_update:nashville` to pull the updates manually.
+* run `rake fetch_update:nashville` to pull the updates manually.
 (This should be handled daily at 10:00am CST by Heroku Scheduler)
+* run `rake subscribers:send_daily_updates` to send the latest update to all subscribers manually.
-* run `heroku run rake fetch_update:notify_admin` to pull test sending the admin mailer when there's not a new update (this is scheduled for 11am CST).
+* run `rake fetch_update:notify_admin` to pull test sending the admin mailer when there's not a new update (this is scheduled for 11am CST).

 # Next Steps
 * Create a mailer to send admins warnings if something hasn't posted